 Each head is around 60 feet long from chin to crown, and Lincoln's nose is a massive 18 feet long.
 Begun in 1927, it took 12 years to blast and craft the monolithic figures from solid granite.
 In 1939 the Sioux Native Americans decided to create a monument to honour their great heroes too, and instigated the creation of the hugely impressive Crazy Horse Memorial by Korczak Ziolkowski that stands nearby.
 This enormous sculpture is still a work in progress but aims to be the world's largest when it is eventually finished.

 Badlands National Park is also well worth visiting for its spectacularly coloured and eroded rock formations and for its remarkably preserved fossils.
 Adjacent to the park lies the Pine Ridge Indian Reservation, the second largest in the USA, where a monument commemorates the massacre of Native Americans by the US Army at Wounded Knee in 1890.
 Other nearby attractions include the atmospheric Wild West town of Deadwood and Wind Cave National Park.

-Our itineraries will give you suggestions for what is possible when you travel in Custer, and they showcase routes we know work particularly well.
-Treat them as inspiration, because your trip will be created uniquely by one of our specialists.
+This sample itinerary will give you an idea of what is possible when you travel in Custer, and showcases routes we know work particularly well.
+Treat this as inspiration, because your trip will be created uniquely by one of our specialists.

 Map of Custer